kgisl/cs8251/lab/pointerCamp.md

 # Pointer Camp
+http://j.mp/pointKITE  - the problem set that is used for a 20-hour workshop for Immersive Perceptual Learning of Indirection (aka Pointers) - the most important Threshold Concept in programming.
+This represents what is arguably the largest and progressively difficult programming challenges which is both useful for teaching, learning and assessment of knowledge in pointers.

-Totally new to Pointers?
+  - Totally new to Pointers?
 First go update yourself at http://j.mp/pointerGlossary

-On CloudCoder, the landing page is http://j.mp/pointKITE

-Review http://j.mp/fileChallenge - can you quickly write up a C code for the challenge?
+  - Review http://j.mp/fileChallenge - can you quickly write up a C code for the challenge?
     - Three concepts - Functions from Unit_3(`fread`, `fwrite`, etc), structures from Unit_4 ([opaque][opaque] `FILE` typedef for`struct iobuf`) and pointers from Unit_3 (FILE *)  come together to accomplish file processing ([Unit_5](http://j.mp/unit5Easy))
     - One of the most practical use cases for pointers

 [opaque]: j.mp/opaqueC